percona/percona-xtradb-cluster/doc-pxc/source/wsrep-provider-index.rst

    :default: 0x1

 This variable is used for EVS (Extended Virtual Synchrony) debugging it can be used only when :variable:`wsrep_debug` is set to ``ON``.

+.. variable:: evs.delay_margin

+   :version: Introduced in :rn:`5.6.21-25.8`
+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes
+   :default: PT1S

+Time period that a node can delay its response from expected until it is added to delayed list.
+The value must be higher than the highest RTT between nodes.

+.. variable:: evs.delayed_keep_period

+   :version: Introduced in :rn:`5.6.21-25.8`
+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes
+   :default: PT30S

+Time period that node is required to remain responsive until one entry is removed from delayed list.

+.. variable:: evs.evict

+   :version: Introduced in :rn:`5.6.21-25.8`
+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: Yes

+Manual eviction can be triggered by setting the :variable:`evs.evict` to a certain node value.
+Setting the :variable:`evs.evict` to an empty string will clear the evict list on the node where it was set.

 .. variable:: evs.inactive_check_period